Aromatibus/EorzeaClock/README.md

 ngld/OverlayPlugin https://github.com/ngld/OverlayPlugin has confirmed the operation.
 Please add with "MiniParseOverlay".
 The URL to be displayed is "https://aromatibus.github.io/EorzeaClock/".
-There are minor bugs.
-When displaying in the overlay, the size could not be saved because cookies could not be used.
 If you are familiar with PC, you can save "index.html" on PC and modify it.
 I hope you enjoy it.